se-edu/se-book/revisionControl/branching/text.md

   <strong>Branching and merging</strong>
 </pic>

 **==_Merge conflicts_== happen when you try to merge two branches that had changed the same part of the code** and the RCS software cannot decide which changes to keep.
-In those cases we have to ‘resolve’ those conflicts manually.
+In those cases you have to ‘resolve’ those conflicts manually.

 </div>